Challenge level: 4 out of 5

 In addition to paying your registration fee (£399) and either self funding your challenge costs (£1,995) or fundraising the minimum sponsorship target (£3,990), you'll need to budget for your:

-During the cycle, we'll have a UK doctor with expedition medicine training accompanying the group from the get-go and at all times throughout the challenge, along with a team of experienced, outdoor remote, first aid trained challenge guides.
+We'll also send you regular updates in the lead-up to departure, with important details and seasonal fundraising ideas.
+During the cycle, we'll have a UK doctor with expedition medicine training accompanying the group at all times, along with a team of outdoor remote first-aid trained challenge guides.

 We will stay in comfortable hotels throughout the challenge.

 Accommodation is included on a twin-sharing basis.
-However, if you would rather have a room to yourself, please get in touch with us at least 14 weeks before departure and we can arrange a single supplement for you at an additional price.
+However, if you would rather have a room to yourself, please get in touch with us at least 17 weeks before departure and we can arrange a single supplement for you at an additional price.
+You can call us at 01590 646410 during our office hours (9 am-5 pm, Monday-Friday) or email us at firstname.lastname@example.org

-We will cycle mostly on road throughout this challenge and encounter well-surfaced roads through towns, mountains and the countryside to rougher roads with some potholes and rural lanes.
+We will cycle mostly on road throughout our charity bike ride in Cuba.
+These will vary from well-surfaced roads through towns, the mountains and the countryside to rougher roads with potholes, and rural lanes.

-We will tackle quite a few hills on this challenge, including some steep sections, so please take this into account when training for the challenge.
-Don't let this deter you, though - the breathtaking views across the island will be more than worth the climbs!
+We will also tackle steep climbs, so please try to include hills in your challenge training.
+Don't let the hills deter you, though - the breathtaking views across Cuba will be more than worth the climbs!

-There will be around 30-35 participants in our group on this challenge.
-You will no doubt make a group of fab new friends.
+There will be around 30-35 participants in our group for Cycle Cuba.
+You will no doubt make loads of new friends.

 Please ask the insurer about the nature of the cover.
 It is your responsibility to ensure you have adequate cover for your challenge.

-All participants will need a Cuban Tourist Card to enter Cuba and this is included in your challenge costs, provided you are a British or European passport holder.
+All participants will need a Cuban Tourist Card to enter Cuba.
+This is included in your challenge costs, provided you are a British or European passport holder.
 We will send you all the details closer to the challenge.

-If you are not a British or European passport holder, please get in touch at firstname.lastname@example.org or by calling us on 01590 646410 (Monday - Friday, 9am - 5pm) and we can discuss your travel card arrangements.
+If you are not a British or European passport holder, please get in touch at email@example.com or on 01590 646410 (Monday-Friday, 9 am-5 pm), and we can discuss your travel card arrangements.

-We’ll have an event leader, plus a UK doctor with expedition medicine training, who will be with you the whole time.
-We'll also have a team of outdoor remote first aid trained challenge guides.
+We’ll have a UK doctor with expedition medicine training, who will be with you throughout the whole challenge in Cuba.
+We'll also have a team of outdoor remote first aid trained challenge guides and a local cycling challenge leader, who knows the area like the back of their hand.

-No, your main luggage will be transported each day by our support team.
+No, your main luggage will be transported in vehicles each day by our support team.
 We advise you to pack light.

-Any extra items you may need during the day can be carried on the support vehicle, which you will have access to at the snack stops and lunch.
+Any extra items you may need during the cycling day can be carried in the support vehicle, which you will have access to at the snack stops and lunch.

 As we're not medically trained, we're afraid we can't offer you advice on this.
 We recommend you contact your GP or your local travel clinic, who will have the latest travel health advice.